amdelange/brainage_women/README.md

 # brainage_women
 _Women’s brain health: risk and protective factors_

-Code for running age prediction models and other relevant analyses in UK Biobank projects on female-specific factors:
+General code for running age prediction models and other relevant analyses in UK Biobank projects on female-specific factors:

 **A history of previous childbirths is linked to women’s white matter brain age in midlife and older age** https://www.biorxiv.org/content/10.1101/2020.11.20.391698v2.full